theduckshepherd/theduckshepherd.github.io/_posts/2024-09-04-discussion-OUR-realities-remain-in-OUR-perceptions.md

 title: "(WIP) OUR realities remain in OUR perceptions"
 category: discussion
 ---
-about how your reality is basically your peception.
-It doesn't matter what the world actually is, because without knowing it or seeing evidence of it, it is just idea.
-Even then, any form of evidence is subjected to our own interpretations.
-But regardless the existence of evidence means the same 'reality' exists for others and not just yourself.
-That's what being real is defined as.
+About how your reality is basically your perception.
+It doesn’t matter what the world actually is independently — what Kant calls the noumenal world (thing-in-itself) — because without perceiving it, it exists only as an idea.
+Any form of evidence we encounter is interpreted by our minds, forming what Kant calls the phenomenal world (things as they appear to us).
+Regardless, the existence of evidence signals a shared reality for others — what philosophers term intersubjectivity (Husserl, Ideas Pertaining to a Pure Phenomenology, 1913).
+That’s what “being real” is defined as.

-I could be speaking about the brazil football.
-But like it's just as surface as anything fictional from a book.
-Because to me I have never interacted and it remains a concept in your thinking than something interactible.
-But if I see evidence or photos of Brazil football, I acknowledge that it exists somewhere.
-And if I go there, I can touch it and interact with it.
+I could be speaking about Brazil football.
+To me, it remains just a concept until I interact with it; like fictional worlds, it exists only in my thinking.
+When I see evidence — photos, videos, news — I acknowledge that it exists somewhere in a shared reality.
+If I go there, I can interact with it physically, and it becomes part of my lived experience.

-In fact anything fictional that you invest yourself in emotionally is just as real, but only to yourself.
-Although I could be biased due to my vivid imagination.

-Social media bubble.
-I know is within that bubble.
-But extend that to our present and not just social media anything within the bubble is "real" and "exist", doesn't mattef if it exist for others.
-ANd likewise anything outside of the bubbles remain as ideas

-Without your brain your reality doesn't even exist for "you" (not in realtion to others in your life).
-But you still exist for others.

-Then, we can change our way of thinkings and by extension, change OUR realities.
-Not the realities that everyone see and interpret, but OURS.
+Anything fictional that I invest in emotionally is real to me, though not to others — a phenomenon related to subjective reality (Schutz, The Phenomenology of the Social World, 1932).
+My vivid imagination may bias me, but emotional engagement makes it meaningful.

+Social media is an obvious example of a “bubble,” but this extends to all aspects of perception.
+Anything inside the bubble is “real” to us; anything outside remains an abstract idea.
+Jean Baudrillard (Simulacra and Simulation, 1981) called this hyperreality, where representations can feel as real as or more real than actual events.

+Without your brain, your personal reality doesn’t exist for you, though it may exist for others.
+By changing how we think, we can alter our own phenomenal reality — not the shared reality everyone interprets, but our subjective experience of it (cf. cognitive reframing in modern psychology).